Experience Montréal – at the airport!

 Isa Tousignant

-Aéroports de Montréal always does the most to add authenticity, charm and functionality to airports, and at Montréal-Trudeau Airport, that includes shops, cafés and restaurants that are infused with Montréal’s unique flavour.
+Aéroports de Montréal always does the most to add authenticity, charm and functionality to airports, and at YUL Montréal-Trudeau International Airport, that includes shops, cafés and restaurants that are infused with Montréal’s unique flavour.
 Got souvenirs to buy?
 Look no further!

 Maison de la Presse, Montréal-Trudeau Airport